wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.
 * Add option to add custom CSS directly for the SPANs that are printed.

+= 2.7 =

+* Added a Developer Mode - turn this on to STOP the performance optimization whereby country code data is stored in a cookie to reduce repeat MySQL queries.
+* Ensured that there would be no PHP warning errors associated with WORPIT_DS definition

 = 2.6 =

 * CHANGED: Now to prevent warnings with settings cookies, the cookie setting has been moved higher up in processing before http headers have been set.